 But, while that explanation is seriously lacking in the “why?”, the part he does get right is this:

-That’s been true for about 15 years now.
+That’s been true for well over 20 years now.
 Hard insurance data tell no lies.

 Remember that wild and crazy immune system, spoken of earlier?
 The one that’s off the rails, acting all whacky and dysregulated?